kuongan/QBE/README.md

 This program allows you to build your own music database at 1-click!

 To get started, please copy your music files (preferably in mp3 format) into the freezam/music/mp3 folder.
 You'll notice that the folder already contains some pre-downloaded music files for testing purposes.
 Feel free to add or remove files in the folder.
+Frist, you need to go to file database.py and replace your server name.

 Then run the following command in the terminal: